benchristel/mdsite/docs-src/reference/macros.md

 ## `{{macro toc}}`

 Generates a table of contents.
-With no arguments, it generates a TOC for the current file's directory and its subdirectories.
+With no arguments, it generates a TOC for the current page's directory and its subdirectories.

 You can optionally specify the directory whose table of contents you want to generate.
 This must be an absolute path, which `mdsite` will interpret, as always, as relative to the source root.